AlexanderHaislip/OpenStackTimeline/README.md

 http://techcrunch.com/2008/10/22/rackspace-acquires-jungledisk-slicehost-to-take-on-amazon-web-services/

-###Open Government Iniative Signed by the President
+###Open Government Initiative Signed by the President
 08 Dec 2009

 On his very first day in office, President Obama signed a memorandum to all federal agencies directing them to break down barriers to transparency, participation, and collaboration between the federal government and the people it is to serve.
 This initiative helps provide justification for the NASA Nebula project.